Paul Moriarty, Fractional COO/CDO for Nonprofits, 30 Years Management & Operations, 20 Years Nonprofit Fundraising

 Own Your Channels

 If you can build it in-house, you should.
 Vendors extract margin and optimize for their business, not yours.
-Ownership compounds value.
+This is the core thesis behind The Canvass—a retention-first alternative to volume-driven vendor models.

 Honesty > Optimism